genouest/biomaj2galaxy/README.md

 TODO
 ====

-    * There is currently no way to delete a folder contained inside a data library from the API.
-The workaround is to delete the whole data library, or individual datasets.
     * There is no way yet to remove from disk multi-volume blast databanks when using remove_galaxy_data_manager.py

     * Load url and api key from a config file